polyfy/polylith/readme.md

 ```
 <img src="images/testing-info-3b.png" width="35%">

-...only that brick is now marked to be tested.
+...now only that brick is marked to be tested.

 Let's pretend that no bricks were marked to be tested: